KortayKivanc/KortayKivanc/README.md

 ## Hi there I am kortay

-Software Developer and Game designer.
+Software Developer and Game Designer.
 I like making my imagination into reality.

 **Currently:** building a first person shooter on the go.